 While recreational marijuana use is not legal in Illinois, the state is implementing a medical marijuana system, and in 2016, Gov. Rauner significantly reduced the punishment for possessing a small amount of pot.
 These changes could lead to a greater number of people obtaining the drug or feeling freer to use it recreationally.
 Without additional education on the dangers of drugged driving or stricter enforcement of the laws against such an offense, more individuals on the road will be at risk.

 Marijuana impacts users differently depending on their weight, metabolism, and more.
-The drug may effect a woman who weighs approximately a 125 pounds much differently than a man who weighs about 180 pounds.
+The drug may affect a woman who weighs approximately 125 pounds much differently than a man who weighs 180 pounds.
 Additionally, various marijuana products have different potencies.
 Each of these individuals will be more significantly affected by a marijuana product containing 100 milligrams of THC compared to if they smoked or ingested approximately 10 milligrams of the compound.
-There can also be meaningful differences between smoking marijuana and absorbing THC through the lungs as compared to ingesting an edible form of the drug and absorbing THC through the digestive track.
+There can also be meaningful differences between smoking marijuana and absorbing THC through the lungs as compared to ingesting an edible form of the drug and absorbing THC through the digestive tract.
 Smoking marijuana produces an instant high that quickly diminishes.
-Ingesting the drug leads to a delayed affect.
+Ingesting the drug leads to a delayed effect.
 It can take up to an hour to become high, which can then last for a significantly longer period of time.

 While the specific impact of marijuana on individuals varies based on a number of factors, there are common side effects of using this drug, including:

 It is obvious how all of these side effects can affect a person’s ability to safely drive.
 Drivers need to be able to accurately detect distance and speed as well as quickly react to hazards in the road.
 High individuals are unable to perform these tasks well.